ITWDiagraph/BoxwriterInterop/README.md

 - **Result**: Result of the command (1 for success, 0 for failure)

 ## Idle Task
-This command pauses the current message
+Pauses the current message

-Making a TCP Request on the port *default 2202* with the data
+Making a request with the data

     {Idle task, PrinterName}